eoinkelly/notes/networking/dns/dns.md

 ## Name to address mapping

-1. You app calls libc `getaddrname` http://man7.org/linux/man-pages/man3/getaddrinfo.3.html to ask for the IP address(es in linked list) that corresponds to the given hostname
+1. You app calls libc `getaddrinfo` http://man7.org/linux/man-pages/man3/getaddrinfo.3.html to ask for the IP address(es in linked list) that corresponds to the given hostname
     * Chrome (and maybe other browsers) have their own networking stack so maybe they skip this?
     * Most resolver libs are quite "stupid" and must use a recursive query to get an answer because they can't handle doing it iteratively
-1. getaddrinfo asks the operating system "resolver" to do the lookup
+1. `getaddrinfo` asks the operating system "resolver" to do the lookup
     * Linux/unix
         * looks for resolver IP addresses listed in `/etc/resolv.conf`
     * macOS